Vietnam.vn - Nền tảng quảng bá Việt Nam

 Regarding this issue, the Ministry of Industry and Trade said that it is coordinating with relevant ministries, branches, provincial People's Committees and the Government Inspectorate to create favorable conditions for attracting domestic and foreign resources to ensure electricity supply security and socio-economic development of the country.

-Meanwhile, the majority of members of the National Assembly's Committee on Science, Technology and Environment (35/43 delegates) agreed with the plan to pass the law in two sessions.
+Meanwhile, the majority of members of the National Assembly's Committee on Science, Technology and Environment (35/43 delegates) agreed with the plan to pass it in two sessions.
 Some committees of the National Assembly felt that if the revised Electricity Law was submitted to the National Assembly for comments and passed according to the one-session process during the ongoing 8th session, it would be relatively urgent.

 Source